Ryan-Bauroth/ML-Spotify-Daylist/README.md

 c) Use this prediction alogrithm to **create a custom user radio** which responds to how the user interacts with songs to inform future predictions

 ## Installation & Use

+For either option below, the first step is to clone the repository by copying the HTTPS link into the IDE of your choice

+### How to Generate a Dataset

+1) Run the record.py file.
+This will redirect you to localhost on your device.
+Allow my app to access your data.
+2) Listen to music & it will automatically be stored in the data.csv file.

+### How to Run the Prediction Algorithm